 8.4.13.1 General

-This procedure is used by an NG-RAN node to request the reporting of information to another NG-RAN node to support, e.g., AI/ML in NG-RAN.
+This procedure is used by an NG-RAN node to request from another NG-RAN node the reporting of information to support, e.g., AI/ML in NG-RAN.

 The procedure uses non UE-associated signalling.